-Development proposals will be expected to identify and protect existing green, grey and blue infrastructure and identify opportunities for new infrastructure where it supports climate change adaptation and ecosystem services, and where it makes a positive contribution to strengthening and restoring a healthy and integrated network of habitats and green spaces for the benefit of nature, people, and the economy.
-Green, grey and blue infrastructure may be a multi-functional feature, or provide improved connections for people, or stepping stones/corridors for wildlife.
-Proposals for new green, grey and blue infrastructure should be informed by and respond to:
+Development proposals will be expected to identify and protect existing green, grey, and blue infrastructure and maximise opportunities for new infrastructure that supports climate change adaptation and ecosystem services, and makes a positive contribution to strengthening and restoring a healthy and integrated network of habitats and green spaces for the benefit of nature, people, and the economy.
+Green, grey, and blue infrastructure may be a multi-functional feature, which includes the provision of improved connections for people, or stepping stones/corridors for wildlife.
+Proposals for new green, grey, and blue infrastructure should aim to improve connectivity and be informed by, and respond to:

-- 1. Biodiversity opportunity areas statements; - 2.
+- 1. Biodiversity Opportunity Areas statements; - 2.
 County and borough green infrastructure plans and mapping; - 3.
 Ecological surveys and identified priority habitats; - 4.
 Kent Nature Partnership Biodiversity Action Plan; - 5.
 Landscape character assessments; - 6.
-River catchment management plans.
+River basin management plans.